The Bright Lights and What I Should Have Learned

-The Bright Lights and What I Should Have Learned is an album by Duels released July 2006.
-It was released as a standard edition and limited edition version in a deluxe embossed box.
+The Bright Lights and What I Should Have Learned is the debut album by Duels released July 2006.
+It was released as a standard edition and limited-edition version in a deluxe embossed box.

 It received a positive review in the New Musical Express (NME), garnering an 8/10 review score, 4/5 in Clash magazine, 4 stars in Time Out and was named Album of the Week in The Sunday Times, The Guardian and on XFM.